VysotskiVadim/VysotskiVadim.blog/_drafts/painless-unit-tests.markdown

 ### Do not overspecificate
 Check only important things.
 A test must fail when you break something, not when you add another feature.
-A tests shouldn't break because of a new field that doesn't affect the tested feature.
+Tests shouldn't break because of a new field that doesn't affect the tested feature.

 ### Do not check implementation details
 It doesn't matter how many times SUT interacted with dependencies and which methods it used.
-It's important that SUT returns correct result or stays in correct state.
+It's important that SUT returns a correct result or it stays in a correct state.
-Count calls to dependencies only in case of communication with external system, for example send email.
+Count calls to dependencies only in case of communication with an external system, for example when you send an email.
-If your case isn't communication with external system - you're checking implementation details by counting calls and verifying that method was called.
+If your case isn't communication with an external system - you're checking implementation details by counting calls and verifying that method was called.

 ### Test you tests